Partnering to accelerate water innovations through real-world demonstration

 In 2019 we rebranded as Ontario Water Consortium (OWC) recognizing the province-wide relevance of our work, and the importance of provincial policy and regulatory drivers for the adoption of water technologies.

-OWC includes 10 post-secondary members: University of Waterloo, McMaster University, Ryerson University, University of Guelph, University of Ontario Institute of Technology, University of Toronto, Western University, Wilfrid Laurier University, Queen’s University and Fleming College.
+OWC includes 10 post-secondary members: University of Waterloo, McMaster University, Ryerson University, University of Guelph, Ontario Tech University, University of Toronto, Western University, Wilfrid Laurier University, Queen’s University and Fleming College.

 We have also established partnerships with the GRCA, City of Guelph and City of London.
 We have an MOU with Ontario Clean Water Agency (OCWA) to support technology demonstration.